A Road Less Travelled

 Begin with a morning visit to the Simon Janashia Museum of Georgia to see its exquisite gold treasures.
 The Museum houses hundreds of thousands of artefacts from the Caucasus’ archaeological and ethnographic antiquity.
 Valuable exhibits include the Homo Ergaster fossils discovered at Dmanisi, and the 5th century BCE Akhalgori hoard which contains unique examples of jewellery blending Achaemenid and local styles.

-This afternoon visit the National Gallery of Art and its collection of Oriental, Russian, European and Georgian art including the work of the renowned late 19th/early 20th century “primitivist” painter, Niko Pirosmani.
+Early afternoon visit to the Art Museum with its collection of precious religious objects, including the iconic 12th century cross of Queen Tamar, as well as a collection of Russian and European Art.
+Continue to the National Gallery of Art with a focus on Georgian art including the work of the renowned late 19th/early 20th century “primitivist” painter, Niko Pirosmani.

 Evening is at leisure.

-Depart Sighnaghi and drive to Alaverdi and the 11th century fortified Cathedral of St George, the tallest cathedral in Georgia.
-Drive further to the 16th century royal citadel of Gremi, once capital of the Kingdom of Kakheti, and a lively trading town on the Silk Road.
+Depart Signaghi and drive to Alaverdi and the 11th century fortified Cathedral of St George, the tallest cathedral in Georgia.
+Drive further for a photo stop at the 16th century royal citadel of Gremi, once capital of the Kingdom of Kakheti, and a lively trading town on the Silk Road.

 Enjoy some famous Georgian wine with lunch in Kakheti’s Khareba Winery, located in the heart of the world’s oldest wine region.